Skip to main content

 from dwd_dup_tbl INNER JOIN dictionary_tbl on dwd_dup_tbl.user_id = dictionary_tbl.user_id;

-Perform UV and PV queries using the following statement:
+Execute UV and PV queries with the following statement:

 select dim1, dim3, dim5, user_id_bitmap as uv, pv from dws_agg_tbl;